England finish strongly to edge France 19-16

 LONDON: England overcame a poor first half to grind down France for a 19-16 victory to open the defence of their Six Nations title on Saturday, setting a national record of 15 successive victories in the process.

-England were lucky to be level at 9-9 at halftime and France would have been frustrated that their livelier showing failed to produce a try in the opening 40 minutes.
+England were lucky to be level at 9-9 at halftime and trailed 16-12 after an hour as Rabah Slimani scored the opening try for France.

-England were transformed after the break but, after edging ahead with another Owen Farrell penalty, a rare French foray produced the first try of the game for replacement prop Rabah Slimani after an hour.
+However, England's strength off the bench turned the game as the replacements poured on and one of them, centre Ben Te’o, grabbed the decisive try nine minutes from time.

-England's replacements then poured on to bring a new energy, with one of them, centre Ben Te’o, scoring the decisive try which Farrell converted to restore the lead with 10 minutes to go.
+"The performance was ugly, but the result is beautiful," said relieved England coach Eddie Jones.

-The current side had shared the record of 14 successive victories with Clive Woodward's team in 2002-03.
+"We made some silly handling errors, but we have some great finishers on the bench, we got really good value from them."

 - Reuters